PKatre17/SQL-Project/README.md

 # Database management system for a rental company
+Designed a Database Management System using SQL for a rental company.
 This design of the database includes a conceptual model, logical model, data dictionary, and the queries used to design the database.

 ## Conceptual Model
 The conceptual diagram has eight entities all having a properly defined relationship.
 From the multiple relation types, mostly the many-to-many, optional, and mandatory ones are used to create and show the link between the entities.